 Simple DNS resolver for asyncio

-aiodns provides a simple way for doing asynchronous DNS resolutions using pycares.
+aiodns provides a simple way for doing asynchronous DNS resolutions with a synchronous looking interface by using pycares.

-The following query types are supported: A, AAAA, ANY, CAA, CNAME, MX, NAPTR, NS, PTR, SOA, SRV, TXT.
+The following query types are supported: A, AAAA, CNAME, MX, NAPTR, NS, PTR, SOA, SRV, TXT.

-The API is pretty simple, three functions are provided in the DNSResolver class:
+The API is pretty simple, two functions are provided in the DNSResolver class:

-- query(host, type): Do a DNS resolution of the given type for the given hostname.
+query(host, type): Do a DNS resolution of the given type for the given hostname.
 It returns an instance of asyncio.Future.
-The actual result of the DNS query is taken directly from pycares.
-As of version 1.0.0 of aiodns (and pycares, for that matter) results are always namedtuple-like objects with different attributes.
-Please check the documentation for the result fields.

 Running the test suite